 The Negative Impact of Alcohol on Your Digestive System

-I’m not just talking about the bloating and spare tire around your waistline.
+I’m not just talking about the bloating and typical weight gain associated with alcohol.

-I mean the stomach pain, gastritis, diarrhea, acid reflux, sluggishness and increasing sensitivity in your teeth and gums.
+I mean stomach pain, gastritis, diarrhea, acid reflux, sluggishness, and increased sensitivity in your teeth and gums.

 Your digestive system includes more than just the stomach.
 You’ve also got the intestines, throat, mouth, esophagus, liver, pancreas, and anus.
-And alcohol wreaks havoc on all of these organs.
+Alcohol wreaks havoc on all of these organs.

 Taking Your Gut Health Seriously